GamePowerX/kekupload-server/docs/api/types/stream.md

 <h2><a href="#">Stream</a></h2>

 A stream is a random string which is used for identification.
-See [workflow](../workflow) for more information.
+See <a href="../workflow">workflow</a> for more information.

 ## Notice